ubpb/metacrunch-db/Readme.md

 * `:filter_values`: Defaults to `nil`

-### Destination
+### `Metacrunch::DB::Destination`

-The `Metacrunch::DB::Destination` class can be used to write data from a metacrunch job to SQL databases.
+This class provides a metacrunch `destination` implementation that can be used to write data from a metacrunch job to SQL databases.

 ```ruby
 # my_job.metacrunch